 Step 7: Track, measure and improve

-All of the goal setting, competitor analysis and content research will have you on the right path to success, but there will always be an element of trial and error.
+All the goal setting, competitor analysis and content research will have you on the right path to success, but there will always be an element of trial and error.

 As you start to roll out your content, keep a close eye on performance.
 Track key metrics against your goals across each platform.
 You might find that some accounts aren’t performing as well as expected while others are doing better than planned.